- Good roadholding, fun driving

 The CT is best used by two people with the 60/40 split rear seatback folded down--they flip forward in one easy motion--to give a long, flat cargo floor that's just low enough to carry small pieces of furniture or cartons.

+Thanks to a long list of active and passive safety features, the Lexus CT does well in the safety category.
 The CT offers a good view out the front, even for shorter drivers.
-To our surprise, rearward vision was good despite both thick roof pillars and the very shallow. almost slit-like rear window in the tailgate.
+To our surprise, rearward vision is good despite both thick roof pillars and the very shallow. almost slit-like rear window in the tailgate.

 Standard features even on the base CT model include Bluetooth hands-free voice and audio streaming, SiriusXM satellite radio, fully integrated iPod control, keyless ignition, and the Lexus Safety Connect emergency alert system.
 Then the options list begins, including LED headlamps with washers, a power moonroof, heated front seats, rain-sensing wipers, Park Assist, and an in-mirror backup camera.